Here are all the winners from the Grammys 2022 – rolling list

 Best Immersive Audio Album

-Alicia Keys – ‘Alicia’
+Alicia Keys – ‘Alicia’ – winner

 Patricia Barber – ‘Clique’